buzzqw/TUS/OBSS/markdown-separati/en/43-obss-monster-manual.md

 - **Dragon**
 	Known for their precious treasures, dragons often rest on piles of coins, gems, magic items, and expensive items.
 - **Outsider**
 	Outsiders are among the most diverse creatures and, consequently, can possess any type of treasure, either on them or hidden in their shelters.
-The Narrator should evaluate each individual creature to determine the type of treasure most suitable for each outsider.
+The Game Master should evaluate each individual creature to determine the type of treasure most suitable for each outsider.
 - **Fey**
 	Fey value beautiful and magical objects.
 They have little regard for coins and goods.
 - **Ooze - Parasite - Plant**